-If you want to know whether you are eligible for sabbatical leave, you may contact HR Operations (firstname.lastname@example.org) for an evaluation
+If you want to know whether you are eligible for sabbatical leave, you should contact your department administrator or Dean's office for an evaluation.

 Faculty members should check with their specific school or college for deadlines and processes related to sabbatical applications.

 Faculty members should submit the sabbatical packet containing the application along with the supporting documents to their unit head for approval by the deadline set by their school or college.
-The unit head will then submit the packet to the dean’s office.
+The unit head will then submit the packet to the dean’s office using the online forms submission process.

 - Current curriculum vitae